 - Read together often.
 Reading is a wonderful way to build language skills and it is also a great way to spend some time together.

 - Practice making faces while brushing teeth.
-Have your child look at your mouth as you say sounds that he may find difficult.
+Have your child look at your mouth as you say sounds that they may find difficult.

 - Children like to help.
-Let your child help set the table and talk about what she’s setting on the table, the different food categories or things she likes or doesn’t like to eat.
+Let your child help set the table and talk about what they are setting on the table, the different food categories or things they like or don’t like to eat.

-- Be sure to give your child enough time to put his thoughts and ideas into words.
-Try not to rush him or interrupt him while he’s formulating his sentences.
+- Be sure to give your child enough time to put their thoughts and ideas into words.
+Try not to rush them or interrupt them while they are formulating their sentences.

 - Let your child play with other children often.
 Kids learn a lot of language from interacting with each other.